 SEC Regulation S-P requires broker-dealers and investment advisers to protect customer records and information.
 Insurance carriers face parallel requirements under state GLBA implementations and NAIC Model Laws.
 The common thread across GLBA, PCI DSS, and SEC oversight: these frameworks require institutional control over data handling infrastructure.
 Cloud AI processing creates a dependency on vendor infrastructure that complicates compliance across all three frameworks.
 The vendor's privacy policy - not your compliance program - controls what happens to that data once transmitted.
 Banking AI without cloud dependency is not a preference - it is the structural requirement these frameworks impose.

-"No data leaves your building" is not marketing language.
-It is a description of network architecture.
+"No data leaves your building" is a description of network architecture, not marketing language.

 NPI never leaves your network.
-Prompts travel from workstation to server over internal network only.
+Prompts travel from workstation to server over your internal network only.
 No internet connection is required for inference.
 No data packets leave your building.
-This is data-sovereign AI finance - complete institutional control over every inference operation.

-This is not a hosted service.
-It is a physical server with NVIDIA H100 GPUs in your data center, running on your power, connected to your network.
+This is a physical server in your data center, running on your power and connected to your network, not a hosted service.
 You own it outright.

 After initial setup and model installation, the system can operate entirely disconnected from the internet.
-An air-gap GPU server banking configuration provides complete network isolation for maximum security posture.
+For the books that carry your most sensitive customers, that means complete network isolation, no external connections of any kind.

-On-premise AI for investment firms: summarize market research, analyze portfolio documentation, and draft investment memoranda.
-Proprietary trading strategies and client financial data stay local.
+Summarize market research, read portfolio documentation, and draft investment memoranda.
+Proprietary strategy and client positions stay in-house, on hardware you own.

 The cloud costs every month and transmits NPI every session.
 The hardware costs once and keeps everything in-house.